verge27/pii_crawler/README.md

 📡 pii_crawler: A Legally-Conscious Web Crawler for PII Discovery pii_crawler is a modular, ethics-first Scrapy framework designed to identify potentially sensitive personal information (PII) in web content — within legal boundaries and defined scopes.

-Built for security engineers, compliance teams, and privacy-aware developers.
+Built for security engineers, compliance teams and privacy-aware developers.

 🔍 What It Does
 Crawls only explicitly allowed domains

 Honors robots.txt and enforces strict domain constraints

-Searches for emails, phone numbers, NI numbers, SSNs, and other PII using precompiled regexes
+Searches for emails, phone numbers, NI numbers, SSNs and other PII using precompiled regexes

 Integrates cleanly with MongoDB for structured, timestamped, deduplicated storage